create3000/x_ite/docs/_posts/components/CubeMapTexturing/ImageCubeMapTexture.md

 | SVG      | .svg            | image/svg  |                           |
 | KTX2     | .ktx2, .ktx2.gz | image/ktx2 | TEXTURE_CUBE_MAP, WebGL 2 |

+Images from PNG to SVG format can be in panorama format or skybox format.

 ### Panorama Format (Spherical or Equirectangular Projection)

 Panorama images must have an exact aspect ratio of 2:1 of width to height.